cheneysamuel/cheneysamuel/README.md

 I have worked with VBA and javascript, and MSSQL in a former life.
 After joining the Navy, my programming pursuits have mainly been in support of the ship or shore station.
 Beside this, I have dabbled in node.js (node red and raspberry pi), and c (arduino), although these were more focused on interfacing with electronics projects.

-I have interest in integrating Raspberry pi, arduini, & MQTT with hydroponics or another production farming system.
+I have many interests, many of them technological.

 cheneysamuel@gmail.com